 Setting up an application to test Keychain Services

-We will use an one-page application just like we did for the FitBit application, and we will re-use some elements, particularly the UILogger.swift.
+We will use a one-page application just like we did for the FitBit application, and we will re-use some elements, particularly the UILogger.swift.
 To handle the Keychain API calls, we set up a class named Keychain, that will be described in detail later on.

 To be able to use the Keychain services, we need to link the binary with the Security.framework library, just like in the screenshot below (Figure 13-5):

-3Linking the app with the Security Framework
+Figure 13-5: Linking the app with the Security Framework

 The View Controller

 The view controller code is very simple.
 We created a text input field where one can enter the string to be saved to the keychain.
 In this example we save to the keychain a field named “token”.
 To make things more interesting, if no value was provided, we populate it with the current date/time: this will help with debugging and verifying that the application reads correctly from the keychain after it was restarted (Listing 13-5).